YanCotta/YanCotta/README.md

 *View all recommendations on [LinkedIn](https://www.linkedin.com/in/yan-cotta/details/recommendations/)*

-I've been fortunate to work with exceptional professionals who have recognized my technical capabilities, problem-solving approach, and collaborative leadership style.
+**I've been fortunate to work with exceptional professionals who have recognized my technical capabilities, problem-solving approach, and collaborative leadership style**.
 These recommendations span my work in:
 - AI/ML Engineering & Research
 - Data Science & Analytics
 - Project Leadership & Team Collaboration